gavinlyonsrepo/cylon-deb/README.md

 * Name: cylon_deb
 * Title : Debian  Linux distribution maintenance program.
-* Description: A TUI(terminal user interface) which provides updates, maintenance, backups and system checks for an debian based linux distribution.
+* Description: A TUI(terminal user interface) which provides updates, maintenance, backups and system checks for an Debian based linux distribution.
-This program provides numerous tools to debian Linux users.
+This program provides numerous tools to Debian Linux users.
 The program is menu-based and written in bash.
 The program is mainly text based  but also uses dialog GUI's at a few points mainly for directory and file selection.
 It can also display desktop notifications.
-The program is a fork and trunctaed version of arch-linux maintence program cylon.
+The program is a fork and truncated version of the arch-linux maintenance program *cylon*.
 * Main Author: Gavin Lyons

 **NOTE Documentation is a WIP**